crazyscot/qcp/MAINTENANCE.md

 ## Development notes

+### Documents in `qcp/misc/generated` are auto-generated

+Short version:

+1. Update CLI doc comments
+2. Run `scripts/generate-cli-docs`

+If you want to see what's going on under the hood, check out `scripts/generate-cli-docs` and `qcp/src/cli/manpage.rs`.

 ### rust-analyzer (VS Code) issues

 The rust-analyzer plugin for Visual Studio Code comes bundled with a specific version of rust-analyzer.